ndporter/open-qualitative-research-qualcoder/README.md

-# Open Qualitative Research
+# Open Qualitative Research with QualCoder

 ## Description

 Curriculum for an interactive Carpentries-style introduction to principles and practices of open qualitative research transparency and data sharing,with a focus on text or transcribed data, to be delivered as a 3-hour in-person or synchronous hybrid workshop.
 Paid qualitative software will be discussed, but is not part of the workshop.
-More details in [lesson introduction](https://ucla-imls-open-sci.info/open-qualitative-research/)

 ## Authors

 - Nathaniel D. Porter: @ndporter
+- Sebastian Karcher: @adam3smith

 ## Acknowledgements

-Pilot work for this project was supported by a grant from the IMLS in collaboration with the UCLA Libraries and Virginia Tech University Libraries.
-LINKS TO BE ADDED LATER
+Pilot work for this project was supported by grants from the IMLS in collaboration with the UCLA Libraries, Qualitative Data Repository and Virginia Tech University Libraries.

 ## Contributing